TheAmna/CS-CE-355-373-Database_Systems_Project/README.md

 - Whenever I used to purchase something online, I used to wonder about the technology behind all these systems.
 This project introduced me to the world of integrating front-end with back-end systems.
 It gave me hands-on-experience as I worked on the Graphical User Interface (GUI) on QTDesigner and combined it with Python and MSSQL Database.

 - The process starts with the user selected the role: student or teacher.
 Based on the selection, the system proceeds forward.
 For student, the system displays the student dashboard.
 Student enters his requirement such as the subject, date/timing, educational level.
 He clicks on search.
 The click on the push button view schedules is integrated with Python code.
 At the back-end it the python code searches the MSSQL database, it finds the Tutor table and runs an SQL query to find the avaible tutors at that particular timing, teaching that course at that academic level.
 The Query result is then returned back and displayed in the table on the screen as the front-end display.
 It is amazing how all of this happens in milli seconds !
 The student then schedules the session and can proceed to the Session Management page where he can check the status of his scheduled session (pending, approved/completeted).
+Once the session has been marked completed, only then the student can land on the feedback page after pressing the 'Give Feedback' pushbutton.

+- In a nutshell, this project helped me understand the complete flow of a real-world application.
+From user input on the front-end, processing logic in Python, fetching and updating data in a database, and finally showing results back to the user.
+It showed me how different parts like GUI, backend code, and database work together smoothly to create a working system.